Dynamic Ecological System Measures: Methods

 The {\em transient} flows and associated storages transmitted along a given subflow path are also formulated through the dynamic subsystem partitioning methodology.
-Therefore, the dynamic {\em subsystem} partitioning determines the distribution of arbitrary intercompartmental flows and the organization of the associated storages generated by these flows along particular subflow paths within the subsystems.
+Therefore, the dynamic {\em subsystem} partitioning determines the distribution of arbitrary intercompartmental flows and the organization of the associated storages generated by these flows along any given subflow path within the subsystems.
 Consequently, arbitrary composite intercompartmental flows and storages can dynamically be decomposed into the constituent transient subflow and substorage segments along a given set of subflow paths.
 In other words, the subsystem decomposition enables dynamically tracking the fate of arbitrary intercompartmental flows and associated storages within the subsystems.

-The dynamic direct, indirect, acyclic, cycling, and transfer (\texttt{diact}) flows and storages transmitted from one compartment, directly or indirectly through other compartments, to any other within the system\textemdash including itself\textemdash are also systematically formulated to determine the intercompartmental flow and storage dynamics.
+The dynamic direct, indirect, acyclic, cycling, and transfer (\texttt{diact}) flows and storages transmitted from one compartment directly or indirectly through other compartments to any other\textemdash including itself\textemdash within the system are also systematically formulated to determine the intercompartmental flow and storage dynamics.